 - Uneducated staff regarding malnutrition

 - Special diets

 To restore adequate nutrition, a clinical nutritionist or registered dietician needs to assess the causes and effects of malnutrition and formulate diets that will deliver adequate nutrients to the residents.
-Based on the nutritional assessment, nursing homes must take steps to ensure that they provide residents with well-balanced, palatable meals.
-Residents who need assistance with eating should have a CNA helping them to eat adequate amount.
-Varieties of oral supplements in the form of liquid drinks or power added to food can also provide residents with additional calories and protein.
+Based on the nutritional assessment, facilities must take steps to ensure that they provide residents with well-balanced, palatable meals.
+Patients and residents who need assistance with eating should have staff helping them to eat adequate amount.
+Varieties of oral supplements in the form of liquid drinks or powder added to food can also provide residents with additional calories and protein.
 Those who are unable to eat or to benefit from nutrients taken by mouth may be fed through feeding tubes.

-As with most other injuries, including dehydration, malnutrition can often be traced to inadequate staffing levels at a skilled nursing facility.
-If your loved one has shown any signs of malnutrition, you should immediately notify the nursing staff.
-If your loved one has suffered a significant weight loss or any complications due to malnutrition, your loved one may have been subjected to elder neglect, which is a form of Elder Abuse.
-Please Contact Us immediately so that we can help protect your loved one’s best interests and hold the responsible parties accountable.
+As with most other injuries, including dehydration, malnutrition can often be traced to inadequate staffing levels at a facility.
+If your loved one has shown any signs of malnutrition, you should immediately notify the staff.
+If your loved one has suffered a significant weight loss or any complications due to malnutrition, your loved one may have been subjected to elder neglect, which is a form of elder abuse.
+The Los Angeles malnutrition abuse lawyers of the Law Offices of Ben Yeroushalmi can help.
+Please contact us online or at (310) 623-1926 immediately so that we can help protect your loved one’s best interests and hold the responsible parties accountable.